 Track 1.
 Permittees that chose Track 1 as a method to comply must include the following information in their Annual Progress Report.

-All measures employed for the control of trash within their jurisdiction.
+The type and location of all Full Capture Systems installed for the control of Trash within their jurisdiction.

-The status of all inspections and maintenance activities, including the results of any investigations due to third party complaints.
+A summary of all inspections and maintenance activities related to Full Capture Systems, including the results of any investigations due to third party complaints.

-The estimated amount of trash discharged from representative MS4 outfalls from the previous year.
-This amount should be compared to previous years and an explanation shall be provided if the amount of trash discharged increased.
+A quantitative assessment of progress towards interim and final compliance milestones.

-The amount of trash in the MS4’s representative receiving water(s) from the previous year.
-This amount should be compared to previous year’s amount in the same representative receiving waterbody and an explanation shall be provided if the amount of trash discharged increased.
+Submit a Geographic Information System (GIS) map that includes the following information:

-Submit a Geographic Information System (GIS) map and include the following information:
+Priority Land Uses.

-Priority land uses.
+Designated Land Uses (if any).

-Equivalent alternative land uses.
+Equivalent Alternative Land Uses (if any).

 Total area and percentage area served by full capture systems.